OUR RANCH STORY

 Reed Ranch is a charter member of the Thunder Basin Grasslands Prairie Ecosystem Association with Jewell (Earl’s widow and awesome partner in this ranch) as a long-time board member.
 This Association is where conservation and practicality meet to keep us, as ranchers, on the land.

 We have improved upon how our livestock grazed twenty years ago, by changing our grazing practices to include rotation and rest where possible.
 We continue to modify our management style with new information learned and some trial and error.
 We moved our calving so that our cows give birth in May and June...a similar time frame as most wildlife.
-This allows the cows to graze year-round with minimal supplementation in the winter, which are high-protein lick tubs.
+This allows the cows to graze year-round with minimal supplementation in the winter, which is apple cider vinegar and sea salt.

 Our conservation practices have a dual purpose—to sustain our ranch and protect certain species designated by the Federal Government in our grassland and sagebrush ecosystems as important indicator species.
 Protecting these species also protects the health of the other birds.
 We utilize new information from our own observation and information from respected and reliable outside sources.
 We have moved to a management-intensive grazing system that is better for the land, animals, and soil.
 This system is harder on the managers, but it is worth the extra work!